playpulseai/AIStarterSchool/replit.md

 ✓ Advanced memory updates with learning style inference and pattern recognition ✓ Dynamic personalized feedback system showing specific improvement metrics

+✓ Live Curriculum System Finalization
+✓ Removed all placeholder and demo content from curriculum interface ✓ Connected Start Learning to live AI interaction with memory-aware system prompts ✓ Real-time lesson delivery using OpenAI with personalized greetings and adaptation ✓ Session logging to Firebase at /session_logs/{userId}/{timestamp} format ✓ Memory updates for lastLessonTopic, missedTestConcepts, and preferredLearningStyle ✓ Personalized welcome messages based on student learning history ✓ Error handling with proper fallback behavior instead of demo content

 ✓ Phase 1 Complete - Built AIStarter School's public site and authentication system ✓ Home page with hero section and stats
 ✓ About page with mission and AI fluency importance